itepastra/QDI-homework-week-3-4/main.typ

 the potential in the quantum dot is the only difference in these situations.

 #problem[
-	hat do you do with your room temperature equipment to lower the energy of these two states?
+	What do you do with your room temperature equipment to lower the energy of these two states?
 ]